 Are Barricades Around Manholes Required?

 In many cases involving uncovered manholes, the workers involved may be city employees.
 While sovereign immunity often poses a problem in premise liability claims against a city, when the workers are present, sovereign immunity does not pose the same problem.
-The removal of the manhole cover to perform work below creates actual knowledge of a dangerous condition since they created it themselves.
+The removal of the manhole cover to perform the work below creates actual knowledge of a dangerous condition since they created it themselves.
 However, you still have to follow the notice requirements that apply to the government agency involved.
 In the case of a city, many cities require proper notice to be given within the first 30 days.

 What Types of Barricades Are There?

-• A-Frame Barricades.
+- A-Frame Barricades.
 These are characterized by a single, double-sided reflective barricade board.
 Often, A-frame barricades are used to ensure a safe distance is kept between workers and hazards in the work environment.

-• Type I Barricades.
+- Type I Barricades.
 These are barricades with one reflective railing which typically have white and orange stripes.
 They are commonly used for traffic control on low-speed roads and blocking small hazards around or near a worksite.

-• Type II Barricades.
+- Type II Barricades.
 These barricades differ from Type I barricades because they have two reflective railings.
 This makes them more visible at night and they are commonly used on expressways and other high-speed roads.

-• Type III Barricades.
-Type III barricades are at least 4-feet wide and consist of three reflective railings.
+- Type III Barricades.
+Type III barricades are at least 4 feet wide and consist of three reflective railings.
 They are commonly positioned across roadways and other large areas where potential hazards can be found.

-• Traffic Barrels.
+- Traffic Barrels.
 Also referred to as channelizer drums, these barricades are usually orange cylindrical bins with white and orange reflective bands.
 They are easy to maneuver and work well for blocking individual road and fall hazards.

 Contact an Attorney Who Understands Excavation Safety

 If you or a loved one has been injured in a fall while working in this kind of environment, contact Simmons and Fletcher, P.C., today.
-Our experienced, on the job accident attorneys, understand how difficult it is to identify negligence in accidents like this, and have been helping work injury victims seek recovery since 1979.
+Our experienced, on-the-job accident attorneys, understand how difficult it is to identify negligence in accidents like this, and have been helping work injury victims seek recovery since 1979.
 Give us a call at (713) 932-0777 to learn more about your claim and schedule a free consultation.